On This Day in History: March 10

 - By signing the Anglo-Siamese Treaty of 1909, Thailand relinquishes its sovereignty over the Malay states of Kedah, Kelantan, Perlis and Terengganu, which become British protectorates.

 - The Courrières mine disaster, Europe's worst ever, kills 1099 miners in northern France.

-- Almon Strowger, an undertaker in Topeka, Kansas, patents the Strowger switch, a device which led to the automation of telephone circuit switching.
+- Almon Strowger patents the Strowger switch, a device which led to the automation of telephone circuit switching.

 - The first successful test of a telephone is made by Alexander Graham Bell.

 - The first Azerbaijani play, The Adventures of the Vizier of the Khan of Lenkaran, prepared by Akhundov, is performed by Hassan-bey Zardabi and dramatist and Najaf-bey Vezirov.

 - El Hadj Umar Tall seizes the city of Ségou, destroying the Bamana Empire of Mali.

 - The Treaty of Guadalupe Hidalgo is ratified by the United States Senate, ending the Mexican-American War.

 - The French Foreign Legion is created by Louis Philippe, the King of France, from the foreign regiments of the Kingdom of France.